StaLuKoop/.github/README.md

-# StaluKoop Community Health Files
+# StaLuKoop Community Health Files

 This repository contains community health files for the organization's repositories.